vuchau0802/Global-Population-Prediction/README.md

 ---

 ## Features
 - Forecasts the population for any country based on historical data.
-- Achieves **95% prediction accuracy** using ML regression models.
 - Interactive dashboard with:
   - Choropleth map for population distribution.
   - Line & bar charts for trend visualization.